UBC-MDS/exploratory-data-viz/chapters/en/module6.md

 and submit it to validate if you were correct.**

-We were introduced to the Gapminder dataset in previous modules as well as the assignments as although we have data about the world, we have yet to actually plot is as a map!
+We were introduced to the Gapminder dataset in previous modules as well as the assignments as although we have data about the world, we have yet to actually plot it as a map!

 We have altered this dataset a bit to only include data from 2018 (there should only be 1 row for each country now) and we also added a new `id` column which contains the [ISO 3166-1 numeric code](https://en.wikipedia.org/wiki/ISO_3166-1_numeric) for each country.